 Avocado Ice Cream Recipe

-Note: Only use absolutely ripe avocados.
+Note: Only use absolutely ripe but not over-ripe avocados.
 For a slightly less sweet ice cream, use 1/5 cup of your sweetener and add stevia of your choice to taste.
 Or use stevia altogether.

 1. Cut avocados in quarters, pop out the pits, and peel down the heavy skin.